JibbsMamogkat/keyword-spotter-asr-project/README.md

-# DSP-Enhanced Keyword Spotting System
+# DSP-Enhanced Audio Search ("Ctrl+F" for Audio)

-**Status:** In Development
+**Status:** Phase 4 (ML Development) In Progress

 This project is a Python-based application designed to find spoken keywords in noisy audio files.
-It features custom-built Digital Signal Processing (DSP) modules for audio cleaning and leverages a self-hosted, state-of-the-art Automatic Speech Recognition (ASR) model (OpenAI's Whisper) for transcription.

-The core of this project is a practical investigation into the central challenge of speech enhancement for ASR: the trade-off between noise reduction and the introduction of processing artifacts that can degrade ASR performance.
-Our primary goal is to implement, compare, and tune classic DSP noise reduction algorithms to **maximize the final ASR accuracy**, not just subjective listening quality.
+It functions as a "Ctrl+F for audio," allowing a user to load a noisy audio file, type a keyword, and receive a list of timestamps where that word was spoken.

+To achieve this, the system first cleans the audio using an advanced enhancement front-end.
+The core of this project is a comprehensive investigation to find the best enhancement method:
+1.  **Classic DSP Methods:** We implement and compare Spectral Subtraction, Wiener Filtering, and a Hybrid method.
+2.  **Modern ML Method:** We build a deep learning (CNN) model as a state-of-the-art benchmark.
+3.  **ASR Backend:** We leverage a self-hosted Whisper ASR model to perform the transcription.

+The final, objective metric for success is the **Word Error Rate (WER)**.
+Our goal is to find the enhancement method that provides the lowest WER, proving its effectiveness for machine listening.

 This project is being developed for the CPE113L-1 Digital Signal Processing (Laboratory) course.